-E-Commerce is alive, well, and thriving in the last couple of years – this much we know, thanks to the staggering revenue made that number in the billions.
-From this success, we’ve seen the evolution of yet another platform that’s set to revolutionize the face of e-commerce: social commerce.
-This year (and the coming years) is showing signs that social commerce will be the trend to pick up – especially on ultra popular platforms such as Facebook, Pinterest, and Twitter.
+eCommerce has been thriving in the last couple of years, turning over billions every year.
+From this success, we’ve seen the evolution of yet another form of marketing that’s set to revolutionize the face of eCommerce: social commerce.
+This year (and the coming years) is showing signs that social commerce will be the trend to pick up – especially on popular platforms such as Facebook, Pinterest, and Twitter.
 If you’re already on these sites, you need to know some social commerce strategies and how you can utilize them in order to cash in.
 Here are five of the best tips you need to follow.

 Think of value-added extras to make your brand more attractive.
-Apart from little extras, streamline the buying experience – make it as short and as simple as possible with multiple payment options so that customers will remember (and spread the word around) how breezy the whole experience of purchasing at your store is.
-It is also suggested to sell right on the social media site so followers need not leave the network just to check out your store.
+Apart from little extras, streamline the buying experience – make it as short and as simple as possible with multiple payment options so that customers will remember how breezy the whole experience of purchasing at your store is.
+It can also be good to sell right on the social media site so followers need not leave the network just to check out your store.

 Even if you have paid ads, it is important to remember that social media engagement is still necessary and greatly contributes to your brand’s organic reach.
-Thus, make sure that the timing of your posts (along with its frequency) is calculated to reach as many of your targeted audience as possible.
-Likewise, see to it that the content has a high chance of facilitating user engagement and is action-driven.
-Know when the majority of your audience is awake and active on social media, and maximize that time block to deliver them the content they want to see and spur them to action.
+Make sure that the timing of your posts (along with their frequency) is calculated to reach as many of your target audience as possible.
+Likewise, see to it that the content is action-driven and facilitates engagement.
+Know when the majority of your audience is awake and active on social media, and maximize that time block to deliver them the content they want to see.

-Out of all the social media channels, Facebook is undoubtedly the biggest one.
-Still, others also offer huge business potentials for as long as you invest in it.
-It might not seem like a big ROI at the beginning, but it is probably because you haven’t figured out how to utilize it.
+Out of all the social media channels, Facebook is undoubtedly the biggest.
+Still, others offer huge business potential for as long as you invest in them.
+It might not seem like a big ROI at the beginning, but it takes time to build up an effective social presence.
 There are more than fifty billion messages being exchanged on WhatsApp on a daily basis, and even a thin slice of that will already spell huge returns for your business.
 Think about how you can employ social commerce strategies for your business and capitalize on that!

 Stay in tune and never miss a post when you subscribe.